mmu-webdesign/l4-debug-and-selector/instructions.md

 HTML allows you to add multiple classes to the same element: all you need to do is separate them with a space.
 You can have many classes attached to the same element, e.g. `<p class="story-content extra-styling fancy-typeface animated-in">` - they just need to be separated by a single space.
 Any relevant CSS class will then be added to the list of styles applied to that piece of HTML.

-## Researching and previewing CSS
+## Task 3: Researching and previewing CSS

 Continue to work with the `boxes.css` file and the `good.html` file.

 ### Using a new CSS property

 1. Using the explanation at https://css-tricks.com/almanac/properties/b/border-radius/ write code to restyle just the red box as a circle.
 2. Open the web developer tools in your browser (Chrome or Firefox is best) by right clicking on the red box and choosing 'inspect element'.
 3. Find the rule you have just added and try changing the value of the `border-radius` CSS rule.
 The browser should update as you make changes.
 4. Try adding two values separated by a space to your `border-radius` rule - what happens?
 Why is this?

-#### Another CSS property
+### Another CSS property

 1. Using the explanation at https://cssreference.io/property/box-shadow/ add a drop shadow to the green box.
 Be sure to set a colour for your box shadow, as the browser will default to showing a white box shadow on a white background, which isn't very helpful.
 2. Again, use the web developer tools to view and modify the display of the box shadow.